-Note: If chlorine levels are changing rapidly (within less than one minute between or changes), it is not advisable to calibrate the sensor while installed in the syste cases, grab samples are unreliable for reflecting the sensor's measurements given moment. tem.
-In such --- --------------
+If chlorine levels are changing rapidly (within less than one minute between concentration changes), it is not advisable to calibrate the sensor while installed in the system.
+In such cases, grab samples are unreliable for reflecting the sensor's measurements accurately at any given moment.